CISI Insurance Policy Details

 • 90 day, $10,000 home country extension of benefits coverage for injuries that began while covered overseas

-• Guaranteed payment directly to foreign hospitals when it is an option
+• Guaranteed payment directly to foreign hospitals when arranged through OCI

 Frequently Asked Questions